coghex/opentowns/README.md

-* towns was originally written in an ancient cuneiform known as "java" and as such has many bugs, poor performance, and quirks. instead all scripting is done in lua and all engine code is haskell. any xml files are instanty converted to json
+* towns was originally written in an ancient cuneiform known as "java" and as such has many bugs, poor performance, and quirks. instead all scripting is done in lua and all engine code is haskell. any xml files are instanty converted to json on startup
 * the font is no longer an obsolete windows bitmap format now its the cantarell ttf from the google website and the actual hinting from the actual font is used, so it wont look the same.